 There are times when the camp staff checking the cabins cannot decide which cabin is cleanest.
 When campers buy into the clean cabin award they will go out of their way to make sure their cabin is spotless.
 Of course, you’ll always have those few cabins that just don’t care.
 Those pigsties are usually the result of a counselor who doesn’t care, and it rubs off on the campers.
 But, I digress.
 When the cleanest cabin competition becomes too close to call, try adding these over-the-top extras to help sway the judge’s minds.

 - Create a welcome message outside the door of the cabin with rocks – “Cabin 11 Rocks!” or “Welcome to our Rockin’ cabin.”

 - Leave a bribe like a candy bar, lanyard, or friendship bracelet.
-(Don’t judge me.)
+(Yes, I said “bribe”.
+Don’t judge me.)

 - Flatter them.
 Leave a note telling the judges how wonderful they are.
 Have all the campers sign it.

 - Make sure that all the bunk beds look identical.
 If one camper has his or her luggage at the end of the bed then all campers in the cabin should have their luggage at the end of the bed.

 - Using pillows and the counselor’s clothes, create a dummy sitting in a chair, welcoming the judges.

 - Clean the outside of the cabin.
 I don’t mean wash the walls or anything.
 Just clear the outside of your cabin of pine cones, leaves, etc. Then leave a note for the judges explaining the extra lengths the campers went to.

 - Take fallen leaves, fallen branches, some rocks, etc. and create a natural art piece to display in the cabin.